celery/celery/docs/userguide/tasks.rst

     >>> mytask.name
     'myapp.tasks.mytask'

-So for this reason you must be consistent in how you import modules, which is also a Python best practice.
+For this reason you must be consistent in how you import modules, and that is also a Python best practice.

 Similarly, you shouldn't use old-style relative imports: